Homeschooling the Reality of it All Amid a Pandemic Free Resources for Parents

 Give them one task a day each to do to help around the house.

 Let the rest of the learning happen naturally and through board games.

-Prioritise your relationships with your family and especially with your children above anything else.
+Prioritize your relationships with your family and especially with your children above anything else.

 From my personal experience, it takes time for homeschoolers to establish their routine, sometimes it can take a couple of months to find your groove and start running the learning process smoothly.
 You don’t have this advantage.
 What you do probably have, is a situation with a child whose routine has been changed drastically and who needs to feel safe and reassured that this situation is only temporary.
 Practice some breathing exercises with your children and mindful activities daily.
-Here is my list of low prep activities you may like to check out.
+Here is my list of low-prep activities you may like to check out.

 In the section below I am going to outline some great free resources available at the moment online that you can access.
 I hope it will help this time run smoother for you and your family.

 Montessori TubeAcademy is offering all the curriculum manuals for free.
 Use Coupon Code: TOGETHER on checkout to download the 1000+ pages to support your children with step-by-step lesson presentations.
 The coupon is valid until further notice.

 For as long as schools are closed, kids everywhere can instantly stream an incredible collection of stories, including titles across six different languages from audible.com.
 All stories are free to stream on your desktop, laptop, phone, or tablet.

 The Prepared Environment is offering their Toddler Art 101 online course for free until April 15th.
 You need to use coupon code CALM.
 You can also get 75% of their other courses with that code.